With so many paint colours available and new ranges being released every week, which colours should you buy when you first start painting?

 The ‘colourman’ mixed paint and sold it direct to the artist.
 Some of the colourmen were integral to the rise of Impressionism, with Julien Tanguy nicknamed Pere Tanguy (Father Tanguy) as a nod to his support of the artists.
 He often used to take an odd Cezanne or Van Gogh as payment for his paints.

 Paint mills that could mechanically grind the pigment allowed for the mass production of artists’ colours.
-Matched with an ever increasing range of man-made colours being developed, the colourman went from a small-scale specialised craft to larger companies looking for a market share.
+Matched with an ever-increasing range of man-made colours being developed, the colourman went from a small-scale specialized craft to larger companies looking for a market share.

 Just like a director has a cinematographer, an artist needed a good colourman to produce the specific colours he was after.
 They became an indispensable part of the process.